ClementineBerger/IS3/README.md

 - `config.py`: configuration file with the paths to the used datasets.
 - `removing_script.py`: script to remove non-impulsive sounds from a given dataset.
 - `utils.py`: utility functions for loading and saving audio files in a new mirrored folder.

+### Dataset generation

+Once the datasets are prepared, the code to generate the impulsive-stationary sound separation datasets can be found in `data/pre_processing_datasets/generate_datasets`.
+For more details, please refer to the `README.md` file in this folder.

+The generation process rely on the taxonomy *SALT: Standardized Audio Scene Taxonomy* \[3\] (https://github.com/tpt-adasp/salt) to organize and unify the various dataset labels, and generate a balanced and diverse dataset.

 ## Baselines